-GLOSSARY OF KEY TERMS AND ABBREVIATIONS Terms / abbreviations Meaning Registrar Registrar of Money Lenders Registrar of Companies The Registrar of Companies or a delegate of the Registrar of Companies.
+GLOSSARY OF KEY TERMS AND ABBREVIATIONS Terms / abbreviations Meaning insurance broker company, means the Insurance Authority; (d) in relation to a licensed money service operator or the Postmaster General of Hong Kong, means the Commissioner of Customs and Excise and a delegate of the Commissioner; (e) in relation to a TCSP licensee, means the Registrar of Companies; and (f) in relation to a licensee, means the Registrar of Money Lenders.
+Registrar Registrar of Money Lenders Registrar of Companies The Registrar of Companies or a delegate of the Registrar of Companies.
 SDD Simplified customer due diligence Senior management For a corporation, senior management means directors (or board) and senior managers (or equivalent) of the corporation, who are responsible, either individually or collectively, for management and supervision of the corporation's business.
 This may include a company's Chief Executive Officer, Managing Director, or other senior operating management personnel (as the case may be).
 STR(s) Suspicious transaction report(s), also referred to as reports or disclosures.
-TCSP licensee Holder of a valid licence granted by the Registrar of Companies for carrying on a trust or company service business in Hong Kong.
+TCSP licensee Holder of a valid licence granted or renewed by the Registrar of Companies for carrying on a trust or company service business in Hong Kong.
 Trust For the purposes of this Guideline, a trust means an express trust or any similar arrangement for which a legal-binding document (i.e. a trust deed or any other document) is in place.
 UNATMO United Nations (Anti-Terrorism Measures) Ordinance, Cap.
 575 UNSO United Nations Sanctions Ordinance, Cap.
-537
+537 WMD(CPS)O Weapons of Mass Destruction (Control of Provision of Services) Ordinance, Cap.
+526